1 Introduction

 a node matching the pattern is encountered.
 This node won't

-be processed by this stx:process-siblings
+be processed by this stx:process-siblings.

-attribute defaults to
+The until attribute defaults to

-attributes have been
+If both while and until attributes have been

 specified then both conditions have to be met.
 For example